Bootstrapping Code Translation with Weighted Multilanguage Exploration: Experiments and Results

 \subsection{Main Results}

 To investigate whether our \methodname can improve code translation accuracy, we compare its performance with its base model on six translation tasks.

 Table~\ref{tab:model_main} presents the experimental results.
 Across all benchmarks and translation tasks, \methodname consistently outperforms its base model.
-Starting from Qwen3-1.7B, \methodname achieves an average improvement of 10.37\% on HumanEval-X and 5.12\% on TransCode-Test.
 These gains are not confined to translation tasks from Python, showing that \methodname successfully propagates the learning signal beyond the pivot-language data.
 A closer look reveals that the weaker the base model, the greater the lift.
 This is precisely the expected pattern of \methodname: multilanguage exploration first mines high-confidence translations from the previous iteration and re-feeds them as synthetic source code, instantly expanding the search space; subsequent weight optimization then amplifies the learning signal for the weaker translation tasks.

 The gains also generalize across different model families.
 As shown in Table~\ref{tab:model_main}, on HumanEval-X and TransCoder-Test, \methodname yields average improvements of 10.37\% and 5.12\% for Qwen3-1.7B, 16.57\% and 5.84\% for Llama-3.1-8B-Instruct, 15.35\% and 1.03\% for Qwen2.5-7B-Instruct, respectively.
 Compared with the larger-scale sibling in the same model family, it achieves comparable overall performance and even excels in several specific directions despite much smaller parameters.